Shoes hitting the pavement in a race

 Advertising

-Promoting inclusion in athletics, Achilles Melbourne is the city’s premier running club for people with a disability.
+Promoting inclusion in athletics, Achilles Melbourne is the city’s premier not-for-profit running club for people with a disability.
 Regular sessions are held at the iconic Tan running track, with volunteer runners guiding athletes with vision impairment and physical disabilities to run or walk at their pace and achieve their individual fitness goals.
+The group also hold weekly strength and conditioning training sessions for members every Wednesday at 6:15pm.
 A yearly payment of $30 is required, which includes a running t-shirt.

 Where: Janet Lady Clarke Rotunda at the Tan Running Track

-Runners at this club get access to a full-time Olympic-level coach, who is available around the clock to help all abilities, from those working on getting to their first 1km non-stop to those wanting to finish quicker at the pointy end of a race.
+Runners at Melbourne Pack get access to a full-time Olympic-level coach, Sean Williams, who is available around the clock to help all abilities, from those working on running their first 1km non-stop to those wanting to finish quicker at the pointy end of a race.
 Most sessions include a warm-up, stretching, drills, strides, speed work and a cool-down.

-When: Weekly on Tuesdays and Thursdays at 9.30am and 5pm, Saturdays and Sundays at 8am
+When: Weekly on Tuesdays and Thursdays at 9.30am and 5pm, Wednesdays at 6am, Saturdays and Sundays at 8am

 Advertising

 This community running club operates in a similar way to your mum’s book club – it’s all about the chat and the coffee.
 The non-competitive group departs bright and early from Carlton, before settling in for a post-run coffee.
+The Wednesday run has a different workout each week, while the Sunday offering consists of two groups running at different paces, usually tackling upwards of 15km.
 Regular social gatherings and challenges are also scheduled throughout the year.
+Check out their Instagram profile here

 Where: 140 Rathdowne St, Carlton

-This inclusive running and walking club brings together members of the LGBTIQ+ community and allies and is open to everyone regardless of ability, age, sexual orientation or gender identity.
-Runs take place across Melbourne’s most iconic locations, including the Tan, Albert Park Lake, Princes Park and Footscray Wharf, with post-run coffees and monthly dinners available after some sessions.
+Melbourne Frontrunners is inclusive running and walking club that brings together members of the LGBTIQ+ community and allies.
+It's open to everyone regardless of ability, age, sexual orientation or gender identity.
+Runs take place across Melbourne’s most iconic locations, including the Tan, Albert Park Lake, Princes Park and Footscray Wharf, with post-run coffees after some sessions.
+Find out more here

 Locations: Various across Melbourne